 cobbling together liberal hobby horse, senator hillary clinton complains of a bush adminstration 'pattern' of secrecy (found via lucianne.com). it's standard stuff

 The incident was determined to be an accident, and a misunderstanding.
-However, besides the Journal News and Washington Times, according to LexisNexis, only the Boston Herald, the National Journal, the Bulletin’s Frontrunner, and the Hotline did reports on this incident.
+However, besides the Journal News and Washington Times, according to LexisNexis, only the Boston Herald, the National Journal, the Bulletin’s Frontrunner, and the Hotline did reports on this incident.to put it into perspective, randy moss got into an incident with a traffic cop with much national press coverage. certainly, a United States senator involved in a traffic incident should garner as much media coverage as a football player

 Compare that with the furor over a hunting accident this weekend: though an imprecise measurement, LexisNexis identified 649 reports since Monday containing the name "Whittington."